Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Charging Model Description

 Based on the model, the overall SoC is given by

-where $\bunderline{Q}_j$ and $\bar{Q}_j$ for $j=b,s$ denote the unusable and the maximum allowed charge held by the capacitor $C_j$.
+where $\bunderline{Q}_j$ and $\bar{Q}_j$ for $j=b,s$ denote the minimum and the maximum allowed charge held by the capacitor $C_j$, which represent the operating limits of the battery.
 When the equilibrium $V_b=V_s$ is reached, the SoC can be simply expressed as the linear combination of $\soc_b$ and $\soc_s$, i.e.,

-The RC model can well grasp the ``rate capacity effect'', which means that the total charge absorbed by a battery goes down with the increase in charging current and is often stated as the Peukert's law.
+The RC model can well grasp the ``rate capacity effect'', which means that the total charge absorbed by a battery goes down with the increase in charging current as is often stated as the Peukert's law.
 To see this, consider that a positive current is applied for charging.
-Then both $Q_b$ and $Q_s$, and their voltages, $V_b$ and $V_s$,will grow.
-However, $V_s$, increases at a rate faster than $V_b$.
+Then both $Q_b$ and $Q_s$, and their voltages, $V_b$ and $V_s$, will grow.
+However, $V_s$ increases at a rate faster than $V_b$.
 When the current $I$ is large, the terminal voltage $V$, which is largely dependent on the fast increasing $V_s$, will grow quickly as a result.
-Then $V$ will reach the maximum in a short time.
+Then $V$ will reach the cut-off threshold in a short time.
 This will have the charging process terminated, though $Q_b$ still remains at a low level.
-In addition, the RC model can also describe another essential characteristic, the ``recovery effect''.
-That is, when the charging stops, the terminal voltage $V$ will decrease, due to the charge transfer from $C_s$ to $C_b$.
+Another essential phenomenon that can be well approximated by this RC model is the ``recovery effect''. upon an interruption of charging.
+That is, when the charging stops, the terminal voltage $V$ will see a transient decrease due to the charge transfer from $C_s$ to $C_b$.

 To develop a digitally controlled charging scheme, the model in~\eqref{RC-model-Eq} is discretized with a sampling period of $t_s$.
 The discrete-time model takes the following standard form: